Wellbeing at Kings

 Emotional Literacy Support Assistant (ELSA)

 Our Deputy SENCO and Emotional Literacy Support Assistant (ELSA) Miss Laurie offers a period of 6 weekly sessions to support the emotional needs of students.
-Students identify an area of their wellbeing that they would like to develop such anxiety, friendships, anger etc and work is focused on this area.
+Students identify an area of their wellbeing that they would like to develop such anxiety, friendships, anger etc. and work is focused on this area.
 ELSA work is overseen by the Educational Phycology services in Surrey through regular supervision.
 ELSAs do not work with children that are already working with CAMHS or any other practitioners.

 More information click here